SysKitTeam/docs-insights/activation/get-to-know-insights/performance-counters.md

 ---
 title: Performance Counters help
-description: Performance Counters help page offers you a list of all the counters
+description: Performance Counters help page offers you a list of all the available counters along with their thresholds.
 author: Tomislav Sirovec
 date: 02/02/2018
 ---